ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

                         maximum memory in MB of gpu memory to allocate per GPU device
   -dpt, --disable_parallel_threads
-                        disable Tensorflow from using multithreading
+                        disable Torch from using multithreading
                         for reproducibility
   -b BACKEND, --backend BACKEND
                         specifies backend to use for parallel / distributed execution,